bpowell461/Assembly-Language/README.md

-This repository contains all CSC 322 project code.
+This repository contains all code for the undergraduate course CSC 322: Assembly language.

-Every project (with the exception of Project 10) is fully completed and works as intended.